Acesub/SagarSubedi/README.md

 # Css-Resume
-This is my practice resume made using HTML and CSS
+This is my practice resume made using HTML and CSS.